ScaledMarkets/dabl/langref/artifact_set.md

 The *repository-Id* is the Id of a repository that is defined by a [repo declaration](repo_decl.md).

-The *project-Id* is the name of a project (e.g., a github "repo") within the repository.
+The *project-Id* is a string value, and is the name of a project (e.g., a github "repo") within the repository.

 *prefer-stmts* serve to specify that if the repository supports DABL's concept of artifact versions, that the specified version criteria should be applied.